Last updated 2026-05-05

 Do I need to be approved to be a validator?

-No. The Validation Registry is permissionless — any address can submit a validation response.
+No. The Validation Registry is permissionless; any address can be named as a validator and submit responses to requests addressed to it.
 There is no allowlist, no staking requirement, and no central registry of approved validators.
 Your weight in any aggregator’s view comes from your track record.

 How do I publish my methodology?